Anne Clark (poet): Career

 In 1985, Clark released the album Pressure Points.
 It was created in collaboration with John Foxx, who wrote the music and plays on the first five tracks..
 The album features the song Heaven which was considered a moderately successful hit across Europe.
-The song was even meant to be a hit globally, but instead the promotion schedule for the single and subsequently, the album, lead for it to not be as successful as it could.

 In 1987, Clark went to Norway for three years, where she worked with Tov Ramstad and Ida Baalsrud, among others.
 In co-operation with Charlie Morgan, she released the album Unstill Life in 1991 on SPV Records.
 Tracks included The Moment, Unstill Life, Abuse and Empty Me.
 This album was also released in the USA on Radikal Records.
 During 1992, she released a non-album collaboration on maxi-CD (SPV) with Ida Baalsrud, who both played the violin part and co-wrote If I Could; furthermore, there was also a remix of Our Darkness included on the last track of the CD.
-At the very end of 1992, in December, Charlie Morgan unexpectedly died of cancer at the age of only 36, which caused many planned collaboration projects to be abandoned.
+In December 1992, Charlie Morgan unexpectedly died of cancer at the age of 36, which caused many planned collaboration projects to be abandoned.

-After several months of reorientation, Clark eventually released The Law is an Anagram of Wealth in 1993, once again in collaboration with Tov Ramstad; the other musicians involved were Paul Downing, Martyn Bates (of the band Eyeless in Gaza), and Andy Bell (not of Erasure fame but talented musician and programmer) and completed a major European Tour.
+After several months of reorientation, Clark eventually released The Law is an Anagram of Wealth in 1993, once again in collaboration with other musicians and completed a major European Tour.

-Just one year later, in 1994, Clark ventured into a style that she had not experimented with before: acoustic music.
+In 1994, Clark ventured into a style that she had not experimented with before: acoustic music.
 This eventually culminated in the release of Psychometry (1994), which featured a concert recorded live on stage in the Passionskirche in Berlin-Kreuzberg.